-Looking back I thought nothing of it.
-There were no cell phones, no texting, no way of even reaching the other than just the agreement to meet in the middle of Central Plaza at noon, and if that didn’t work–going back to the hotel room.
+Looking back, I thought nothing of it at the time.
+There were no cell phones, no texting, no way of even reaching my parents other than just the agreement to meet in the middle of Central Plaza at noon, and if that didn’t work–going back to the hotel room.

-Times…they be a changing.
-If anyone should have been concerned about my being on my own in the seventies it was when I was 15.
+Times…they are a changing.
+If anyone should have been concerned about my being on my own in the seventies, it was when I was 15.
 That summer we were staying in Oceanside, California–some 90-100 minutes away from Disneyland.
-In pleading with my parents to go to Disneyland my father put me on a Greyhound bus at 6:15 am, and then I walked from the station several blocks away to the park afterwards.
-I remember the station well…filled with sailors, and “ladies of questionable repute”–though I’m not sure I fully understood that term.
+After pleading with my parents to go to Disneyland, my father put me on a Greyhound bus at 6:15 am, and then I walked from the station several blocks away to the park afterwards.
+I remember the station well…filled with sailors and “ladies of questionable repute”–though I’m not sure I fully understood that term at the time.
 I repeated the same exercise in reverse after the park closed, finding the Anaheim station in the dark and taking the bus back to Oceanside.
 I can’t believe my parents let me do that.
 But they trusted me.
 And they trusted Disney.

 I think that children should be accompanied by an adult–though I’m not sure at exactly what age.
 Fourteen seems old.
 After all, I was out throwing newspapers when I was ten.
 Surely I should be capable of riding Dumbo on my own.

 But small children–they have to be watched–especially those under 9.
 At the same water park, I dealt with an event where a five year old had been raped in one of our restrooms.
 I was the duty manager that day and it was a painful, terrible experience.
-Police, dogs, reporters all showed up shortly afterwards.
+Police, dogs, and reporters all showed up shortly afterwards.
 The perpetrator was never found.
 It was awful.
-The parents, visiting from the UK were in shock.
-And yet when we asked where they were at the time, they simply replied that they were laying out taking a nap by the wave pool.
-They thought nothing of their child wondering on their own in the water park.
+The parents, visiting from the UK, were in shock.
+And yet, when we asked where they were at the time, they simply replied that they were laying out taking a nap by the wave pool.
+They thought nothing of their child wandering on their own in the water park.

 And if you work locally and hold annual passes, promise the kids you’ll take them after work or on the weekend if they get their jobs done.
 Never completely assume the complete responsibility of caring for young, young children to the hands of others.
 Even if it’s Disney.

 So what do you think?
 Can you trust a child alone at Disney?
-How about when they are being baby sat on the cruise line?
+How about when they are being cared for on the cruise line?
 Let us know what your thoughts are in terms of Disney’s promise of a safe experience, of their new policy regarding minors entering the park, and the role parents play in watching their children.